bradfrost/atomic-design/chapter-2.md

 ### Advantages
 - Traverse between abstract and concrete.
 Can simultaneously see things abstracted and step through to see things in context
+- The Part and the Whole - **Not a linear process** but rather a mental model
 - Built in hierarchy
 - Shared vocabulary - stakeholders can get on board with the concept
-- The Part and the Whole - **Not a linear process** but rather a mental model
 - What's in a name?
 Discussing the importance of naming ("Modules" "components" "elements" etc)
 - Atomic Design in Practice
 - What atomic design isn't - CSS or JS methodology
 - Nothing new: why atomic design is different than other things that have been around for a long time.

+## Conclusion
-- Recap of the the atomic design methodology
+- Recap of the the atomic design methodology and its advantages

 http://china.org.cn/china/2015-03/17/content_35077927.htm

-*As it turns out, Andy Clarke had already touched on wrote a chapter of a book called [Designing Atoms and Elements](http://stuffandnonsense.co.uk/blog/about/an-extract-from-designing-atoms-and-elements), which discusses modular design and breaking a visual design into its "design atmosphere": the color, typography, and texture of a design sans layout.

-———

-You just sneak it in.
-It's what I'm going to do to make the quality of the work better.
-And I don't have to say it.
-It starts in the sales process.
-You just build enough budget so that you can do it.
-You don't have a conversation about it, it's just par for the course.
-You don't have to ask permission.